coff33ninja/hangman/README.md

 ### 🧩 AI-Powered Enhancements
 - **AI-Generated Words and Riddles**: The AI dynamically generates words and riddles for gameplay.
 - **Dynamic Learning**: The AI learns from riddles and words during gameplay and updates its knowledge base.
+- **Rampage Learning**: The AI recursively researches words, definitions, synonyms, antonyms, and examples using multiple APIs.
+- **Dynamic Categorization**: Words and riddles are categorized dynamically based on their definitions and context.
 - **Research Topics**: Ask the AI about a topic, and it will provide information or research it dynamically.
 - **Fallback Responses**: If the AI cannot find detailed information, it provides related knowledge or a graceful fallback response.